hande-qmc/hande/documentation/manual/prereq.rst

     .. note::

         HANDE is relatively aggressive in adopting new language features and hence requires a fairly modern Fortran compiler.
-In particular, gfortran 4.5 or earlier is unlikely to successfully compile HANDE.
+In particular, gfortran 5.5 or earlier is unlikely to successfully compile HANDE.
+We regularly test with gfortran 6 and gfortran 7.

 LAPACK and BLAS
     Available from http://www.netlib.org/lapack/ and http://www.netlib.org/blas/ and